Hampton Park suburb profile

 Hampton Park property market performance

-The rental market in Hampton Park has seen significant increases, with house rents rising by 13.0% and unit rents by 8.9% over the past year.
-The average rent for houses is $520, while units average $490, reflecting a strong rental demand in the area.
+The rental market in Hampton Park has seen varied changes, with house rents increasing by 2.9% and unit rents rising by 6.7% over the last 12 months, reflecting a stronger demand for rental units.

 5 year median price trend for houses and units